manassaloi/manassaloi.github.io/_posts/2020-06-15-other-ninety-percent-job.markdown

 ---
 layout: post
-title:  "Think about the other 90% of the job"
+title:  "Other 90% of the job"

 ---